Banner_Whale_2.jpg

 OPTUS + WSPA

-Finally, the words we collectedwere used to create an anti-whaling speech.
+Finally, the words we collected were used to create a powerful anti-whaling speech.

 RESULTS